November was the month of floods …

 1 large red onion, finely chopped

-2 bell peppers (use a mix of red, yellow and green), finely chopped
+1 large bell peppers (I use a mix of red, yellow and green pieces), finely chopped

 1 tsp ground cumin